 There were books that made me feel so deeply, made me question social norms, and made me ache desperately for change, growth and enlightenment for our society as a whole.
 And there were also stories that made me cheer, because the protagonists with whom I fell in love found strength, friendship and, perhaps most importantly, themselves.

-These are my favorite chapter books written for tweens this year,* books I would loosely recommend for fourth grade on up.
+These are my favorite novels for tweens this year,* books I would loosely recommend for fourth grade on up.
 I am seriously in love with these stories, and I hope your children and students will use these books as windows through which they can learn about others and mirrors in which they see themselves reflected in wondrous and inspiring pages.

 Amal Unbound, by Aisha Saeed: This is the story of Amal, a bookish girl living in Pakistan with dreams of becoming a teacher.
 But one day at the market, Amal mouths off to the wrong man: Jawad, son of her village’s wealthy landlord.
 In order to pay off the debt for her insulting behavior, Amal is forced into indentured servitude with Jawad’s family, leaving her own family behind.
 At the landlord’s pretentious home, Amal sees firsthand the dangers of illiteracy and gender inequality, and she begins sneaking books from the library and teaching the other servants to read.
 When Amal is sent by the family to be a patron at the village's new literacy center, she recognizes that her education has given her a powerful hand- the ability to take a critical stance against corruption.
 Simply stunning - and as proof of its excellence, it was this year’s Global Read Aloud, utilized to connect children all across the globe.
 For our full review of Amal Unbound, click here!